9dots/9dots.io-pages/OiyUBkf.md

 views: 0
 published: true
 type: lesson
-blurb: Student will capture pictures for their stop motion videos as well as learn about techniques for showing dialogue between characters.
+blurb: Students will capture pictures for their stop motion videos as well as learn about techniques for showing dialogue between characters.
 org: 9dots
 objective: "By the end of the lesson students will be able to use different camera angles to convey dialogue, and complete taking at least 140 pictures."
 image: "http://uploads.9dots.io/OiyVcNg_md.jpg"